andrapetronela/converter/README.md

-# kilos_converter
+# Converter calculator.

-Converter calculator.
 You can select between kg / lbs / st / oz.